Data silos: Why they’re a problem and 5 ways to break them down

 Teams that have yet to break down data silos can’t use all of their valuable data.
 They can’t fully digitally transform, moving to hybrid or multicloud environments to achieve objectives.

-When fragmented (also known as “dark data”) is scattered across an environment, the enterprise doesn’t know where all of its data is located, let alone what that data is—structured or unstructured, objects or files, or more.
+When fragmented data (also known as “dark data”) is scattered across an environment, the enterprise doesn’t know where all of its data is located, let alone what that data is—structured or unstructured, objects or files, or more.
 This can make siloed data an operational nightmare and a potentially serious compliance or security risk.

 Three key factors contribute to massively fragmented data:

-• Multiple point products managing disparate data silos and legacy on-premises infrastructure, which adds complexity to the jobs facing data security and data management teams
+• Multiple point products managing disparate data silos and legacy on-premises infrastructure, which adds complexity to the jobs facing data security and data management teams.

-• Lack of integration of point products across core, multicloud, and edge locations, intensifying security risks
+• Lack of integration of point products across core, multicloud, and edge locations, intensifying security risks.

-• Copies of data stored in multicloud environments, adding cost and compliance challenges
+• Copies of data stored in multicloud environments, adding cost and compliance challenges.

 With Cohesity, organizations achieve business goals fast by: